meantrix/corrp/paper/paper.md

 The `corrp` package provides seven main functions for correlation calculations, clustering, and basic data manipulation:

-- `corrp()`: Performs correlation-like analysis with user-specified methods for numeric, categorical, factor, interger and mixed pairs.
+- **corrp**: Performs correlation-like analysis with user-specified methods for numeric, categorical, factor, interger and mixed pairs.
-- `corr_matrix()`: Generates a correlation matrix from analysis results.
+- **corr_matrix**: Generates a correlation matrix from analysis results.
-- `corr_rm()`: Removes variables based on p-value significance.
+- **corr_rm**: Removes variables based on p-value significance.
-- `acca()`: Implements the ACCA clustering algorithm with added support for mixed data types.
+- **acca**: Performs the ACCA clustering algorithm with added support for mixed data types.
-- `sil_acca()`: A generic C++ implementation of the Silhouette method.
+- **sil_acca**: A C++ implementation of the Silhouette method for interpreting and validating the consistency of clusters within ACCA clusters of data.
-- `best_acca()`: Determining the optimal number of clusters in ACCA clustering using the average silhouette approach.
+- **best_acca**: Determining the optimal number of clusters in ACCA clustering using the average silhouette approach.

-First, we calculate the correlations for the `iris` dataset using the Maximal Information Coefficient for numeric pairs, the Predictive Power Score algorithm for numeric/categorical pairs, and the Uncertainty Coefficient for categorical pairs.
+First, we calculate the correlations for the *iris* dataset using the Maximal Information Coefficient for numeric pairs, the Predictive Power Score algorithm for numeric/categorical pairs, and the Uncertainty Coefficient for categorical pairs.

 ```r
 library("corrp")